Documentation

 Authentication is just the beginning.
 These areas require ongoing attention to maintain security and compliance.

-Login Branding
+Login branding

 Customize the hosted login page: title, subtitle, colors, logo, background, and behavior per client.

-Identity Policies
+Identity policies

 Control password rules, username validation, lockout thresholds, email verification, and sender configuration.

-Token & Encryption
+Token & encryption

 Configure JWS/JWE algorithms, token lifetimes, audience, key rotation, and signing strategies per client.